gilice/foiled/README.md

 ## Non-goals
  - any feature that requires login (for now)
  - admin access
+ - web support: db on web is complicated, and the discourse web client is fine (although if you want to work on this, feel free to)

 ## Code style
  - use [Riverpod](https://riverpod.dev) where possible